 9. Learning and development

-Building a strong culture is about planning and developing real growth opportunities for people: informal lunch-and-learns, more involved leadership courses, and an incentive to better oneself.
+Building a great culture is about planning and developing real growth opportunities for people: informal lunch-and-learns, more involved leadership courses, and an incentive to better oneself.
 Because when your people grow, so does your organization.

 Coaching, mentorship, education, training: these are all ways of improving, of getting better at what we do.
 A culture that emphasizes the important of learning is better off because it keeps us hungry, but also humble.
 There’s always more out there for us to learn.